Cyclr Community

 function before_action(){

-var contact_id = method_request.note;
+var contact_id = method_request.description;

-// do something with contact_id
+// Do something with contact_id.

 return true;